-The band which candidates receive for the SJT is based on their SJT scale score and therefore test statistics for scale scores are also provided in Table 9.
-The scale scores are linearly related to the raw scores and therefore the raw score reliability applies equally to the scale scores.
-This is in contrast to the cognitive subtests where the scale scores are a transformation of the IRT ability values.
+The band that candidates receive for the SJT is based on their SJT scaled score and therefore test statistics for scaled scores are also provided in Table 9.
+The scaled scores are linearly related to the raw scores and therefore the raw score reliability applies equally to the scaled scores.
+This is in contrast to the cognitive subtests where the scaled scores are a transformation of the IRT ability values.

-The average scale score ranged from 600.89 (Form 3) to 610.27 (Form 1).
-The maximum available scale score varied across the forms (737 on Form 1, 735 on Form 2, and 741 on Form 3).
-The SEM of the scale scores averaged 27 for the SJT.
-The differences in average scale score between the forms are all within one SEM.
+The average scaled score ranged from 597.50 (Form 3) to 613.75 (Form 2).
+The maximum available scaled score varies across the forms (799 on Form 1, 811 on Form 2, and 820 on Form 3).
+The SEM of the scaled scores averaged 27 for the SJT.
+The differences in average scaled score between the forms are small and all within one SEM.